validatedpatterns/docs/content/blog/2023-11-17-argo-configmanagement-plugins.md

 `configManagementPlugins` is an array.
 Each element will add one sidecar plugin to the GitOps repo-server pod the clusterGroup chart controls.
 In the `argoCD` instance it primarily adds elements to the `sidecarContainers` property.

-The `name` element is the name of the plugin - this is how applications can specifically request that ArgoCD/GitOps process the manifests.
+The `name` element is the name of the plugin - this is how applications can specifically request that Argo CD/GitOps process the manifests.
 This name is also used to compose a configmap name if the user specifies the pluginConfig string.

 The `image` element is the image the sidecar will use.
 The repo-server default initContainer will copy the argocd server